 The NMC uses a screening process to deal with initial enquiries.
 They will check that the issues raised are genuinely fitness to practise issues and something that the NMC should be concerned with.
 The regulatory body then gathers the initial relevant information and, if appropriate, they will then refer a case to the NMC’s Case Examiners.

 During an investigation, the NMC may obtain witness statements, medical records and/or seek specialist advice.
 The NMC will disclose details of their allegations and the documentation that they wish to rely upon and will invite a nurse or midwife to comment on the allegations.
 It is essential at this stage to obtain legal advice, before submitting any response.
 A response which lacks objectivity or is prepared in haste can seriously damage the ultimate outcome of the NMC’s investigation.

 The NMC’s Case Examiners do not hear oral evidence, but examine the relevant paperwork and decide if there is a case for the nurse or midwife to answer.
 If not, then the case is closed at this stage.

-However, if the Case Examiners conclude that there is a case to answer and that the case is serious enough, then they will refer the nurse or midwife to the NMC’s Fitness to Practise Committee or Health Committee for a full formal hearing.
+However, if the Case Examiners conclude that there is a case to answer and that the case is serious enough, then they will refer the nurse or midwife to the NMC’s Fitness to Practise Committee for a full formal hearing.

 The Case Examiners now also have the power to issue warnings, agree undertakings and to give formal advice to registrants.